It had its time of glory in the past. In ancient Greece, philosophy

 value for an intellectual discipline, the trouble is that

-philosophers seem to have no other evidently meaningful
+philosophers seem to have no other meaningful

 alternative criteria of value either, except the very negation of